Cheap Trick: Background, formation, and early years (1967–1977)

-With Robin Zander on vocals, the band recorded a demo in 1975 and played in warehouses, bowling alleys, and various other venues around the midwestern United States.
-The band was signed to Epic Records in early 1976.
+The band recorded a demo in 1975 and played in warehouses, bowling alleys, and various other venues around the midwestern United States.
+Cheap Trick was signed to Epic Records in early 1976.
 The band released its first album, Cheap Trick, in early 1977.
 While favored by critics, the album did not sell well.
 The album's lone single, "Oh, Candy", failed to chart, as did the album.
 "We didn’t care about the sales of it," recalled Rick Nielsen to Vice Magazine in 2016.
 "They were playing one of the songs on a station in Chicago and Detroit was playing something.
 That was cool for us.
 When our first record was out it was out.
 That was all we cared about.
 So we just went and made another record real quick after that."
-Their second album, In Color, was released later that year.
+Their second album, In Color, was released later in 1977.
 The singles "I Want You to Want Me" and "Southern Girls" failed to chart.
 In Color was ranked No. 443 on the 2012 edition of Rolling Stone's 500 Greatest Albums of All Time.

 Budokan brings success (1978–1980)

 When Cheap Trick toured in Japan for the first time in April 1978, they were received with a frenzy reminiscent of Beatlemania.
 During the tour, Cheap Trick recorded two concerts at the Nippon Budokan.
 Ten tracks taken from both shows were compiled and released as a live album titled Cheap Trick at Budokan, which was intended to be exclusive to Japan.

 The band's third studio album, Heaven Tonight was released in May 1978.
-The lead-off track "Surrender" was Cheap Trick's first single to chart in the United States, peaking at No. 62.
-It has gone on to become one of the band's signature songs.
+The single "Surrender" peaked at no. 62 and went on to become one of the band's signature songs.